liferay/liferay-mobile-sdk/README.md

 The Liferay Mobile SDK is compatible with Liferay Portal 6.2 and later, and it comes with the Liferay Android SDK and Liferay iOS SDK ready for you to download and use.
+If you are interested in Titanium or Windows mobile apps, see the next section.

 If all you want is to access Liferay's core services from a mobile app, follow the links above.
 However, if you want to generate services for your custom portlet, read the [SDK Builder documentation](builder/README.md).

+#### Other platforms

+The Liferay open-source community has built SDKs for different platforms as
+well:

+- [Titanium](https://www.npmjs.org/package/liferay-connector) (by Pier Paolo Ramon)
+- [Windows](https://github.com/Ithildir/liferay-sdk-builder-windows) (by Andrea Di Giorgi)